Hardware Selection Guide for Meeting Room TV

 Meeting Room TV requires outbound HTTPS access only.
 No inbound firewall rules are required.

-• Use a dedicated room service account where applicable
+• Use a dedicated Zoom sign-in per room device where Zoom is enabled

 • Apply least-privilege permissions